progit/progit/fi/02-git-basics/01-chapter2.markdown

 	--relative-date	Display the date in a relative format (for example, “2 weeks ago”) instead of using the full date format.
 	--graph	Display an ASCII graph of the branch and merge history beside the log output.
 	--pretty	Show commits in an alternate format.
 Options include oneline, short, full, fuller, and format (where you specify your own format).
+	--oneline	A convenience option short for `--pretty=oneline --abbrev-commit`.

 ### Limiting Log Output ###

-In addition to output-formatting options, git log takes a number of useful limiting options — that is, options that let you show only a subset of commits.
-You’ve seen one such option already — the `-2` option, which show only the last two commits.
+In addition to output-formatting options, `git log` takes a number of useful limiting options — that is, options that let you show only a subset of commits.
+You’ve seen one such option already — the `-2` option, which shows only the last two commits.
 In fact, you can do `-<n>`, where `n` is any integer to show the last `n` commits.
 In reality, you’re unlikely to use that often, because Git by default pipes all output through a pager so you see only one page of log output at a time.

 However, the time-limiting options such as `--since` and `--until` are very useful.
 For example, this command gets the list of commits made in the last two weeks: